19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Ice Shard.md

 You shoot an icy shard at a target you can see within range.

-The shard explodes, affecting up to 8 targets who are all [Engaged](../../../../Game%20Procedures/Conditions/Engaged.md) with each other.
+The shard explodes, affecting everything [Engaged](../../../../Game%20Procedures/Conditions/Engaged.md) with the target.

-Affected targets take 1d12 [Cold](../../../../Game%20Procedures/Combat/Damage%20Types/Cold.md) damage.
+Affected targets take 2d6 [Cold](../../../../Game%20Procedures/Combat/Damage%20Types/Cold.md) damage.

 ---
-*Upcast: Deal an additional 1d12 damage per spell level.*
+*Upcast: Deal an additional 1d6 damage per spell level.*